-- The Graduate School of Information Science admits students in April and October.
+- The Division of Information Science admits students in April and October.

 - NAIST has an entrance examination three times a year and recommends applicants take the earliest entrance examination possible.
 Examinees take the examination on the designated day within the examination period.
 When absolutely necessary, individual examinees may request a convenient day within that period.

 Admission for Standard Program

 - Examinees are evaluated during a 30-minute interview as follows:

 - Oral examination on written questions [mathematics (algebra, analysis, etc.)] in Japanese which are given to the examinee on the day of the examination.